About Normal Pressure Hydrocephalus (NPH)

-The name for this condition, normal pressure hydrocephalus, originates from Dr. Salomon Hakim’s 1964 paper describing certain cases of hydrocephalus in which a triad (a group of three) of neurologic symptoms occurred in the presence of ’normal‘ CSF pressure – gait disturbances, dementia, and impaired bladder control.
+The name for this condition, normal pressure hydrocephalus, originates from Dr. Salomon Hakim’s 1964 paper describing certain cases of hydrocephalus in which a triad (a group of three) of neurologic symptoms occurred in the presence of ’normal‘ CSF pressure – gait disturbances (which is usually the first sign), dementia, and impaired bladder control.
 These findings were observed before continuous pressure-recording techniques were available.

 The phrase ‘normal pressure’ is misleading as many patients experience fluctuations in CSF pressure that range from high to low and are variable within those parameters.
 However, normal pressure hydrocephalus (NPH) continues to be the common name for the condition.

 NPH is most commonly seen in older adults.